Brandon Child Support Lawyer

 Can You Negotiate Child Support in Florida?

-Therefore, it is against the law for parents to agree on a child support amount and believe it will without the judge's approval.
+Therefore, it is against the law for parents to agree on a child support amount and believe it will be without the judge's approval.

 Can A Lawyer Help Reduce Child Support?